snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/page-views/index.md

   </TabItem>
 </Tabs>

+## Context callback

-`trackPageView` can also be passed an array of custom context entities as an additional parameter.
-See [custom context](#custom-context) for more information.
-TODO
+As with all `trackX` methods, `trackPageView` can be passed an array of [custom context entities](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/custom-tracking-using-schemas/index.md) as an additional parameter.

 Additionally, you can pass a function which returns an array of zero or more context entities to `trackPageView`.
-For the page view and for all subsequent page pings, the function will be called and the contexts it returns will be added to the event.
+For the page view and for all subsequent [page pings](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/activity-page-pings/index.md), the function will be called and the context entities it returns will be added to the event.

-TODO page pings link

 For example: